 Winter is the best time to enjoy a hot cup of tea or coffee.
 Sip hot and healthy soups or enjoy a cup of hot chocolate.
 This will keep your body temperature warmer.
 Drinking warm beverages in winters is very relaxing and comforting.

-These simple tricks are inexpensive ways to stay warm in winters.
+These simple tricks are inexpensive ways to stay warm at home in winters without electric heaters.
 This way you can be warm and comfortable in your home without worrying about the sky high electricity bills.

 For more information on home improvement visit Ideas by Mr. Right